jameslnewell/tradie-v4/docs/templates.md

     @<org>/tradie-template-<name>

-Templates must have a scripts package listed in their dependencies.
+Templates must have `tradie` and a `tradie-scripts-*` package listed in their dependencies.

-Scripts `MUST` expose:
+Templeates `MUST` expose:

-- A `./config` directory containing a module for each configured command.
+- A `./config` directory containing a module for each script.